-§ 1092(e)(1)(A) Flight hour effectiveness rate
+§ 1092(e)(1)(A) Flight Hour Effectiveness Rate

-Flight hour effectiveness rate in the land domain - Number of flight hours flown by DHS Air and Marine Operations in the Land Domain as a percentage of AMO's unconstrained and unfunded flight hour requirements.
+Flight Hour Effectiveness Rate in the Land Domain - Number of flight hours flown by CBP Air and Marine Operations in the Land Domain as a percentage of AMO's unconstrained flight hour requirements.

-Flight hour effectiveness rate is an output measure.
+Flight Hour Effectiveness Rate is an output measure.

-This flight hour effectiveness rate is determined by dividing the total hours flown by the number of flight hours determined during the annual collection process.
-The flight hour requirements for the subsequent fiscal year are collected by AMO operating locations based on unconstrained requirements collected from USBP, ICE and other partner agencies as well as internal AMO requirements.
-In FY 2016, AMO collected the following unconstrained flight hour requirements from these partner agencies in the Land Domain: USBP - 209,448 hours; ICE - 54,580 hours; OFO - 6,820 hours; and 24,377 hours for all other enforcement and non-enforcement Land Domain missions (U.S. Secret Service event security, local Law Enforcement coordination, training, maintenance, etc.).
-In 2016, AMO's unconstrained flight hour requirement in the Land Domain totaled 295,225 hours.
-However, after incorporating the approved funding for FY 2016, the total funded flight hours in the Land Domain was reduced to 79,774 programmed hours.
+This Flight Hour Effectiveness Rate is determined by dividing the total hours flown by the number of flight hour requirements determined during the annual collection process.
+The flight hour requirements for the subsequent fiscal year are collected by CBP AMO operating locations based on unconstrained requirements collected from USBP, ICE, and other partner agencies, as well as internal CBP AMO requirements.
+In 2017, CBP AMO's unconstrained flight hour requirement in the Land Domain totaled 242,185 hours.
+However, after incorporating the approved funding for FY 2016, the total funded flight hours in the Land Domain was reduced to 77,769 programmed hours.
+Of note, although CBP AMOs programmed flight hours decreased in FY 2017, CBP AMO supported a higher percentage of unconstrained flight hour requirements this FY.